BhanuSankarasetty/Bit-Tree/README.md

 # 🌳 Bittree — Your Link in Bio, Reimagined

 Bittree is a modern **Next.js 14** application that lets you create a single, shareable link for all your content.
-Inspired by Linktree but with a fresh design and more customization.

 ---